-Cozy nights, twinkling lights and an abundance of natural spaces make for a warm welcome at this time of year.
+Cozy nights, twinkling lights and an abundance of natural spaces make for a warm welcome this holiday season.

 Now is the time of longer nights and brighter lights in Toronto.
 After an exhilarating day of shopping or urban skating, watch the lights set the city aglow as evening sets in.
-There’s extra time now to revel in long evenings with your favourite people, taking comfort in a delicious meal or cocktail and safely exploring Toronto’s unique neighbourhoods and winter landscapes.
+There’s extra time now to celebrate with your nearest and dearest people, taking comfort in a delicious meal or cocktail and safely exploring Toronto’s unique neighbourhoods and winter landscapes.

 Toronto doesn’t show signs of stopping when snow hits the ground.
 The frosty foliage and sparkling snowflakes make the perfect backdrop for quintessential winter activities like tobogganing, ice skating and snowshoeing.
 Bundle up, grab a cup of hot chocolate and explore the great outdoors, Toronto-style.

 - Catch the ferry to Toronto Islands—snowshoeing and cross-country skiing await!